 2003 – today

-By mid-2003, the university’s logo became a completely new, unique appearance, becoming a true masterpiece of identity.
+By mid-2003, the university’s logo had taken on a completely new, distinctive appearance, a true masterpiece of identity.
 This new emblem was a visual update and a symbol that the university continues to grow, expand its potential, and affirm its high status.
 As a result, it became a representation of the university’s commitment to honoring traditions and helping students gain fundamental knowledge, reflecting the institution’s historical significance.

-The designers succeeded in creating a stylish and elegant logo that highlighted Marquette University’s uniqueness.
+The designers created a stylish, elegant logo that effectively highlighted Marquette University’s uniqueness.
 The logo’s prominent graphic depiction of Marquette Hall emphasizes that knowledge is timeless and remains a lasting value that never loses relevance.

 The letters in the word “Marquette” are unusually designed.
 The upper parts of the letters are connected by a single element, symbolizing unity and integrity, which remain inseparable and eternal.
 This element adds profound meaning to the logo, underscoring the idea that the university’s knowledge and traditions are bound by strong ties that cannot be broken.